lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 6 participant_age    54.0 (48.0-62.0)
 7 heart_rate         75.0 (69.0-85.0)
 ```
-{{6}}
+{{2}}

 `@script`
-Presenting basic participant characteristics, as suggested by STROBE, is a great example for using a table.
-Here you can show summary statistics of the outcomes, the predictors, and other characteristics.

-The carpenter package provides an easy way of creating these tables.
-We start by outlining the table based on the data.
-With multiple time points, you could indicate the time variable so that each time point has a column.
-This outputs nothing right now as we haven't added rows.

-Next, we add a row for the factor variable combined education.
-A common summary statistic for factors is count showing percent of total, so we set the stat to n percent.

-Let's add rows to the table for BMI, using the mean and standard deviation, and participant age and heart rate, using median and interquartile range.
+Now let's add some rows to the table for BMI, using stat-underscore-mean-sd for the mean and standard deviation, and participant age and heart rate, using stat-underscore-median-iqr for the median and interquartile range.

 ---